bartificer/programming-by-stealth/docs/pbs23.md

 ## Conclusions

-Hopefully, when you complete the assignment, you’ll have reached an important milestone in this series – our first truly practical piece of code that solves a common real-world problem.
+Hopefully, when you complete the assignment, you’ll have reached an important milestone in this series – our first truly practical piece of code that solves a common real world problem.
 To get here we needed an understanding of HTML, CSS, the JavaScript language, and two third-party libraries – jQuery and URI.js.

-In the next instalment we’ll tackle another real-world problem, we’ll create an embeddable clock that shows the time in a given timezone.
+In the next instalment we’ll tackle another real world problem.
+We’ll create an embeddable clock that shows the time in a given timezone.
 This is something Allison needs for her website.
 She records her podcast live on Sundays at 5pm her time.
 To avoid timezone confusions, she would like visitors to her site to see a live clock showing the current time in her timezone.

-We already know all the pieces we need to create the clock, the new skill we’ll be learning is how to package our code so as to make it easy to embed into an existing site, and hence, easily re-usable by others.
-In other words, we’ll be making our own library with its own API for others to re-use on their own pages.
+We already know all the pieces we need to create the clock.
+The new skill we’ll be learning is how to package our code so as to make it easy to embed into an existing site, and hence, easily reusable by others.
+In other words, we’ll be making our own library with its own API for others to reuse on their own pages.